bachtran02/VietPharmaAPI/README.md

-# Medicine Info API Server
+# VietPharmaAPI

-This is a REST API server for looking up medicine information across major pharmacy brands in Vietnam.
+A REST API server written in Go for looking up medicine information across major pharmacy brands in Vietnam.

 ## Features